apache/airflow/UPDATING.md

 The deprecated extras will be removed in 2.1:

-#### Skipped tasks can satisfy wait_for_downstream

-Previously, a task instance with `wait_for_downstream=True` will only run if the downstream task of the previous task instance is successful.
-Meanwhile, a task instance with `depends_on_past=True` will run if the previous task instance is either successful or skipped.
-These two flags are close siblings yet they have different behavior.
-This inconsistency in behavior made the API less intuitive to users.
-To maintain consistent behavior, both successful or skipped downstream task can now satisfy the `wait_for_downstream=True` flag.

 #### Added mypy plugin to preserve types of decorated functions

 Mypy currently doesn't support precise type information for decorated